anhquan99/markdown/Technical/Languages/CSharp/Fundamental/Types/Reference types.md

 - The difference equality of `record struct` and `struct`:
     - `struct` uses `ValueType.Equals(Object)`.
     - `record struct` uses compiler synthesized and declared data members.
-## Immutability
+### Immutability
 - Positional properties are *immutable* in `record class` and `readonly record struct`.
 They're *mutable* in a `record struct`
-- Immutability can be useful when you need a data-centric type to be thread-safe or you're depending on a hash code remaining the same in a hash table.
+- Immutability can be useful when you need a data-centric type to be thread-safe, or you are depending on a hash code remaining the same in a hash table.
-## Nondestructive mutation
+### Nondestructive mutation
 - Copy an instance with some modification, use `with` expression.
 - The result of a `with` expression is a *shallow copy*, which copy the value properties but still reference to the same instance.
 ```c#
 Person person2 = person with { FirstName = "Janet" };
 ```
-## Applications
+### Applications
 - API response models.
 - Configuration settings.
 - Domain models.